By: Andrew Forrest - Updated May 2025

 Gel heel raisers

 Many people, myself included, have issues with their feet and their gait.
 After many years of overpronation, whilst walking, I basically have flat feet.
 For me, this had a knock-on effect of causing knee pain, which I had for several years until I started wearing insoles.
-Since then the knee pain has completely gone and I now enjoy much more comfortable walks.
+Since then, the knee pain has completely gone, and I now enjoy much more comfortable walks.

-Insoles can perform a variety of functions helping to correct foot abnormalities, provide comfort and support when walking and help provide the right volume within your boot or shoe so that your foot is held stable.
+Insoles can perform a variety of functions, helping to correct foot abnormalities, provide comfort and support when walking and help provide the right volume within your boot or shoe so that your foot is held stable.

 So, when selecting your hiking insoles, it's crucial to consider factors such as which walking boots/shoes you will be wearing them in and what support they already provide, which socks you'll be wearing them with, arch support, comfort and cushioning, stability and alignment, durability and longevity, and odour control to help alleviate foot pain.
 How you tie your laces can also help alleviate many foot issues.

 The importance of these factors cannot be overstated, as they contribute to the overall comfort and support you'll experience on your hikes.
-With the literally hundreds of insoles available on the market, understanding these factors will enable you to make an informed decision and choose the best insoles for your needs.
+With literally hundreds of insoles available on the market, understanding these factors will enable you to make an informed decision and choose the best insoles for your needs.

 Let's explore each of these factors in more detail, and discover how they can transform your hiking experience from a painful ordeal to an enjoyable adventure.